jduffey1990/busterbrackets-ui/README.md

 It's also important to make sure this URL is set in the .env.production file in the root folder as VITE_BASE_URL.

-## On the roadmap

-1. Move the Firestore database to Postgres in Cloud SQL.

-2. Containerize the UI and run it in Cloud Run, like with the backend.
-This will likely be easier to maintain and deploy into different environments.
-Some Firebase features might continue to be used, like its CDN functions.
+## In Progress

+Containerizing the UI and deploying on Cloud run.